AgoraIO-Conversational-AI/agent-server-sdk-ts/docs/guides/mllm-flow.md

 ## Turn detection in MLLM mode

-You can configure turn detection alongside MLLM to control when the model should respond:
+You can configure turn detection alongside MLLM to control when the model should respond.
+The preferred approach uses the SOS/EOS (Start of Speech / End of Speech) model via `config.start_of_speech` and `config.end_of_speech` — see [Agent Reference](../reference/agent.md) for full type definitions.

+Legacy format (deprecated in favor of SOS/EOS):

 ```typescript
 const agent = new Agent({